 What does accessibility/web accessibility mean?

-Web accessibility, also known as “web accessibility,” refers to the design and development of websites and digital content in a way that ensures that people with different abilities, including physical, visual, auditory, and cognitive disabilities, can easily use them.
-The primary goal of web accessibility is to ensure that all users, regardless of their abilities or limitations, can access and use web content and services effectively.
+Web accessibility is the design and development of websites and digital content so that they are accessible to all people, including those with physical, visual, auditory, and cognitive disabilities.
+The main goal is to ensure that every user — regardless of skills or limitations — can easily use web content and services.

-1. Perceptibility (Perceivable): Web content must be designed in such a way that it can be viewed by all users.
-This means that text alternatives for images, subtitles for multimedia content, and scalable text should be provided without loss of content or functionality.
+• Perceptibility (Perceivable): Web content must be designed in such a way that it can be viewed by all users.
+This includes text alternatives for images, subtitles for multimedia content, and scalable text without loss of content or functionality.

-3. Comprehensible: The content and navigation should be presented in a clear and understandable way.
-This includes providing consistent and predictable user interfaces and ensuring that information is understandable even for users with cognitive disabilities.
+• Understandable: Content and navigation should be clear and understandable.
+This includes a consistent user interface and ensuring that information is understandable even for users with cognitive disabilities.

-4. Robustness: Web content should be robust and compatible with various user agents, including assistive technologies.
-This ensures that the user experience remains consistent, regardless of the browsers or tools used.
+• Robustness (robust): Web content must be compatible with various user agents, including assistive technologies.
+This ensures a consistent user experience regardless of the browser or tool used.

 Accessibility/Web Accessibility - Projekte